World Heritage Site Shirakawa-go tour guide

 What you need to do at first once arrive to Shirakawa-go

-If you used bus you will arrive to Shirakawa-go bus terminal.
+If you use the bus you will arrive at Shirakawa-go bus terminal.

-If you are using car at first you should come to Shirawa-go tourist assosiation.
+If you are using the car at first you should come to Shirawa-go tourist association.

-You can rent the boots 1day per 700yen (7USD) if 2days price will become to 1,500yen (15USD).
-I don’t think you have the boots for snow so better not buy but rent and you shoes will be keep here.
+You can rent the boots for 1 day per 700 yen (7USD) if 2 days price will become to 1,500 yen (15USD).
+I don’t think you have the boots for snow so better not buy them but rent them and your shoes will be kept here.

 白川郷バスターミナル